sandervanvugt/van-vugt-kubernetes/sander-cka-networkpolicy/step2.md

-Now that the old network agent has been removed, you can install the calico agent.
+You will need to install a network agent to work with NetworkPolicy, let's install the calico agent.
 To access it, clone the course Git repository:

 `git clone https://github.com/sandervanvugt/cka`{{execute}}